On Layer Normalization in the Transformer Architecture: Experimental Settings

 \paragraph{Experiment on Section 3} The training/validation/test sets of the IWSLT14 German-to-English (De-En) task contain about 153K/7K/7K sentence pairs, respectively.
 We use a vocabulary of 10K tokens based on a joint source and target byte pair encoding (BPE) \citep{sennrich2015neural}.
 All of our experiments use a Transformer architecture with a 6-layer encoder and 6-layer decoder.
 The size of embedding is set to 512, the size of hidden nodes in attention sub-layer and position-wise feed-forward network sub-layer are set to 512 and 1024, and the number of heads is set to 4.
 Label smoothed cross entropy is used as the objective function by setting $\epsilon = 0.1$ \citep{szegedy2016rethinking}, and we apply dropout with a ratio 0.1.
 The batch size is set to be 4096 tokens.
 When we decode translation results from the model during inference, we set beam size as 5 and the length penalty as 1.2.

-\paragraph{Experiment on Section 4} The configuration of IWLST14 De-En task is the same as in Section 3.
+\paragraph{Experiment on Section 4} The configuration of IWLST14 De-En task is the same as in Section 3\footnote{The Pre-LN Transformer can get state-of-the-art performance (35.5 test BLEU) on the IWSLT14 DE-EN task by setting initial learning rate to be $7.5e^{-4}$ and decaying it at the 8000 update steps followed by the inverse square root learning rate scheduler.
+The dropout is set to be 0.3, attention dropout is set to be 0.1.
+The batch size is set to be 8192.}.
 For the WMT14 En-De task, we replicate the setup of \citep{vaswani2017attention}, which consists of about 4.5M training parallel sentence pairs, and uses a 37K vocabulary based on a joint source and target BPE.
 Newstest2013 is used as the validation set, and Newstest2014 is used as the test set.
 One of the basic configurations of the Transformer architecture is the \texttt{base} setting, which consists of a 6-layer encoder and 6-layer decoder.
 The size of the hidden nodes and embeddings are set to 512.
 The number of heads is 8.
 Label smoothed cross entropy is used as the objective function by setting $\epsilon= 0.1$.
 The batch size is set to be 8192 tokens per GPU on 16 NVIDIA Tesla P40 GPUs.